Gates of Eden (song): Concert performances

 A live version of "Gates of Eden", recorded at its debut performance at Philharmonic Hall on October 31, 1964, was released on The Bootleg Series Vol. 6: Bob Dylan Live 1964, Concert at Philharmonic Hall.
 In his introduction to the song at this performance, Dylan described the song as a "sacrilegious lullaby in D minor" and as a "love song".

 A recording of Dylan's May 7, 1965 performance of "Gates of Eden" in Manchester, England is included on Live 1962-1966: Rare Performances From The Copyright Collections (2018), while a performance of the song from his May 9, 1965 concert in London was featured in the 1967 film Dont Look Back.
 During his Never Ending Tour, Dylan introduced an interpretation with a heavy metal edge for a brief period early in the tour and then returned the song to the setlist in 1995 with Django Reinhardt-like performances.

 Cover versions

-Julie Felix covered the song in 1967 on Flowers, and Arlo Guthrie covered the song in 1973, on the Last of the Brooklyn Cowboys.
-Others who have covered the song include Ralph McTell, Woody Lissauer, The Myddle Class and Bryan Ferry, Dylan sang it with Neil Young on the 1992 album San Francisco Bay Blues.
+Julie Felix covered the song in 1967 on Flowers, and Arlo Guthrie covered the song in 1973 on Last of the Brooklyn Cowboys.
+Others who have covered the song include Ralph McTell, Woody Lissauer, The Myddle Class and Bryan Ferry.
+Dylan sang it with Neil Young on the 1992 album San Francisco Bay Blues.